 Stage 2: Developing Capacity

 At this stage, a member organisation will be forming a national structure and planning for the future.
 Although the organisation may employ staff, elected volunteers will have overall responsibility for it.
 They will usually form an executive or management committee.
 That group will be seeking to develop and implement a plan for the organisation’s future.
 At this stage, we will support you by coming alongside you and offering advice as well as finance.
-This may be formalised as joint project with a GF representative, usually the Region’s Strategic Consulting Partner (SCP), involved in the project management or governance.
-It is likely that the SCP or GF’s CEO will meet with your national committee.
+This may be formalised as joint project with a GF representative involved in the project management or governance.
+The African Development Manager or GF’s CEO will meet with your national committee.
 If necessary, they will assist in your planning for the healthy development of the organisation.
 They will help you to document yours plans.
 They will also guide you towards stage 3.
 Mentors will remain in contact with you for the duration of the project.
 At this stage, we would invest up to £5,000.00 over a period of 12 months.
 You can apply for further assistance at the end of that period but we would not usually expect to offer this support for more than three years.

 Stage 3: Achieving Financial Freedom